Ex-president, PML-N leaders, family face hurdles in meeting Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Prominent among others who reached the central jail for the weekly meeting with the incarcerated former premier were ex-president Mamnoon Hussain, Javed Hashmi, Ahsan Iqbal, Shahid Khaqan Abbasi, opposition leader in Punjab Assembly Hamza Shahbaz, Senator Mushahid Hussain Sayed, Senator Asif Kirmani, former governor Punjab Rafique Rajwana, former governor Sindh Muhammad Zubair, Ayaz Sadiq, Talal Chaudhry and Marriyum Aurangzaib, etc.

-Despite a drizzle and a bit frosty weather, dozens of PML-N workers had reached the venue to express solidarity with their party Quaid.
-The authorities did not allow visitors to reach the jail gate on vehicles from the last police checkpoint, around one kilometre away from the jail gate.
+Prominent among others who reached the central jail for the weekly meeting with the incarcerated former premier were ex-president Mamnoon Hussain, Javed Hashmi, Ahsan Iqbal, Shahid Khaqan Abbasi, opposition leader in Punjab Assembly Hamza Shahbaz, Senator Mushahid Hussain Sayed, Senator Asif Kirmani, former governor Punjab Rafique Rajwana, former governor Sindh Muhammad Zubair, Ayaz Sadiq, Talal Chaudhry and Marriyum Aurangzaib etc. Despite drizzle and a bit frosty weather, dozens of PML-N workers had reached the venue to express solidarity with their party quaid.

 Reportedly, during the meeting with the visiting leaders of his party, Nawaz Sharif was critical of how former president Mamnoon Hussain was treated at the jail.